ezpbars/backend/docs/db/progress_bars.md

     count and n is the number of traces over the previous rolling max age (one week if not set).
 Accurately samples but has no hard limit on the number of samples retained.
-- `version (integer not null)`: the numebr of times the steps and traces had to be reset because we received a trace with different steps
+- `version (integer not null)`: the number of times the steps and traces had to be reset because we received a trace with different steps
 - `created_at (real not null)`: when this record was created in seconds since the unix epoch